evidence-dev/evidence/sites/docs/pages/build-your-first-dashboard.md

 <!-- ![A DataTable in Evidence](/img/getting-started/new_table.png) -->

-Nice!
-You just made your first Evidence component.
-Now, let's refine things a bit.
+Very nice - you just made your first Evidence component.
+Let's refine things a bit.

-The Markdown query isn't doing much for us right now.
+The Markdown query isn't doing much at the moment.
 It's simply displaying all 10,000 records and all columns.
 We can make it more useful.

 Let's say we want to pull the 100 most recent orders, in order to send these customers a discount code.
 Change the Markdown query to: